 How Traveling/Backpacking Can Boost Your Social Skills

-Many people who used to be socially clueless and then got over it can trace a lot of their improvement back to a few key choices they made.
+Many people who used to be socially awkward and then worked past it can trace a lot of their improvement back to a few key choices they made.
 For some of them it was deciding to go traveling.
-They got so much out of it socially that they weren't the same when they got back.
-Personally, it was a big factor in my own social development.
+Their social skills and confidence grew so much they weren't the same when they got home.
+Personally, it was a big factor in my own development.
 I visited Australia for a year after finishing my undergrad degree.

-This article is mainly about backpacking, which is a specific type of traveling that usually involves going on a longer, lower-budget trip, staying in hostels, and meeting tons of other travelers from around the world.
+This article is mainly about backpacking, which is a specific type of traveling that more or less involves going on a longer, lower-budget trip, staying in hostels, and meeting tons of other travelers from around the world.
 It's also associated with a younger party crowd, though it doesn't necessarily have to be.

-Obviously traveling and/or backpacking is very fun.
+Obviously traveling is very fun.
 Everyone knows it broadens your horizons and makes you a better person.
-If you're young and not tied down with responsibilities you should go for just those reasons.
+If you're young, not tied down, and can make it work financially you should go for just those reasons.
 But besides from that, here are some social benefits it provides:

 Backpacking is an extremely social experience.
 It's pretty hard for it not to boost your social skills

 Backpacking is concentrated social practice.
 Upon arriving in a new city you can go around and see most of the touristy sights after a few days.
 In a small town you can see everything in an afternoon.
-Seeing a bunch of buildings, exhibits, or scenery gets old surprisingly quickly and rings hollow if you do it alone.
+Seeing a bunch of buildings, exhibits, or scenery can get old surprisingly quickly and may ring hollow if you do it alone.
 You soon realize that most of the fun will come from the people you meet and the experiences you share with them.

 Backpackers stay in cheap hostels which are full of other travelers.
 You'll meet a ton of people.
-You'll meet the people you're sharing a room with.
+You'll meet the travelers you're sharing a room with.
 You'll meet them in your hostel's TV room, pool, or kitchen.
 You'll strike up conversations at the beach or in tourist bars.
-I'll generalize and say that the people who go backpacking tend to be more fun, interesting, and outgoing than your average person... or maybe the circumstances just bring those traits out in everyone.
-You run into the odd bad apple, but mostly everyone you meet is pretty likable and worth knowing.
+I'll generalize and say that the people who go backpacking tend to be more fun, interesting, and outgoing than your average person, or maybe the circumstances just bring those traits out in everyone.
+More than enough of the people you'll meet will be likable and worth knowing.

 Also, the people you meet feel less intimidating than the ones at home because you tend to see them as non-threatening, positive stereotypes.
-When you see a backpacker from another country you tend to think something like, "Oh!
+When you meet a backpacker from another country you tend to think something like, "Oh!
 A Swede!
-Cool!
+Sweet!
 Swedes are fun and laid back.
-I want to talk to him!"
-At home you're more likely to size someone up first and come up with reasons why you wouldn't get along with them or they wouldn't want to talk to you.
-The people you meet while traveling don't carry the baggage that the ones from home do.
+I want to talk to them!"
+Back home you're more likely to size someone up first and come up with reasons why you wouldn't get along with them or they wouldn't want to talk to you.
+You likely have mental baggage toward your fellow countrymen that doesn't get set off by other travelers.

 Backpackers are almost all eager to meet new people, so it's really easy to make friends.
-If you don't try to meet anyone while traveling you get bored and lonely very quickly.
-Once you've made some friends you get to hang around with them until you or they move on to the next destination.
-Sometimes this is for a few days, sometimes it's a few weeks.
+If you don't try to meet anyone while traveling you can feel bored and lonely quite quickly.
+Once you've made some travel buddies you get to hang around with them until you or they move on to the next destination.
+Sometimes this is just for a few days or weeks.
 At other times you'll travel with them for a while.
 Your social relationships tend to be shorter, but more intense, compared to back home.
 Once you arrive at the next location the process starts over again.

 So, in summary, where does this all lead for someone whose people skills could use some improvement?
 Well...